tmbluth/Learning-Text-Analytics/North_Korea_Senitment_Analysis.md

 ![AFINN Density Plot](https://github.com/tmbluth/Learning-Text-Analytics/blob/master/figures/North_Korea_Senitment_Analysis/AFINN_density.png)

 On average `#northkorea` posts were quite a bit more negative while `@DPRK_News` posts were evenly negative and positive on average.
 While this does give a good range of feeling, it is only on one dimension.
 Emotion is much more than just positive or negative words.
 For this reason I will also use the `nrc` lexicon, which gives 8 emotions along with positive and negative.
-Since we already have a gist for positive and negative posts by subject they will be removed from consideration.
+Since we already have a gist for positive and negative posts by subject they will be removed from the analysis moving forward.

 ``` r
 tweets.nrc <- inner_join(tidy.tweets.count, get_sentiments('nrc'), by = 'word')